Tunisia entry requirements for Slovenia passport holders

 Slovenian passport holders can enter Tunisia visa-free for up to 90 days.
 Just show up with a valid passport and a return ticket.
 This policy is in effect for 2026.

-Your passport needs to be valid for at least the full period you plan to stay in Tunisia.
-Airlines check this at check-in — if your passport expires before you leave, you'll be denied boarding.
+Your passport needs to be valid for the entire period you plan to stay in Tunisia.
+Airlines check this at check-in, and immigration officers at Tunis-Carthage Airport will deny boarding if your passport expires before your departure date.

 Required